4. Framework¶

 What’s that?
 Nothing more than fancy name for a set of software tools that, working together, can stand up a website.

 It takes dozens of different software tricks to pull a good site together.
-Frameworks aim to make the challenge easier by organizing a curated set of tools into a simplified system that saves time.
+Frameworks aim to make the challenge easier by curating a set of time-saving tools.

 There are a lot of different frameworks out there.
 Maybe you’ve heard of some them, like Django for Python, Rails for Ruby or React for Node.js.